Similar Posts

 Having a child start to date can easily be a challenge to both parents and child alike.
 When a child with cognitive and intellectual disabilities starts to date, it can come with its own set of difficulties.
 Here are some tips and conversations to help relieve some of the stress associated with this new and unfamiliar territory.

-After-school Programs for Teens with Special Needs: An Interview with the Founder and President of The Clubhouse
+Employment Opportunities for Adults with Special Needs: An Interview with the Director of Achieve DFW